-MATERIAL UNITED STATES AND DUTCH TAX CONSIDERATIONS
+MATERIAL UNITED STATES FEDERAL INCOME TAX AND DUTCH TAX CONSIDERATIONS OF ORDINARY SHARES

-The information presented under the caption "-Material U.S. Federal Income Tax Considerations to U.S. Holders" below is a discussion of material U.S. federal income tax considerations to a U.S. Holder (as defined below) of owning and disposing of our ordinary shares.
-The information presented under the caption "-Material Dutch Tax Considerations" is a discussion of material Dutch tax considerations of owning and disposing of our ordinary shares.
+The information presented under the caption "-Material U.S. Federal Income Tax Considerations to U.S. Holders" below is a discussion of material U.S. federal income tax consequences to a U.S. Holder (as defined below) of owning and disposing of our ordinary shares.
+The information presented under the caption "-Material Dutch Tax Considerations" is a discussion of the material Dutch tax consequences of owning and disposing of our ordinary shares, and it does not describe the tax consequences of owning and disposing of pre-funded warrants.

-You should consult your tax advisor regarding the applicable tax consequences to you of investing in our ordinary shares under the laws of the United States (federal, state and local), the Netherlands, and any other applicable jurisdiction.
+You should consult your own tax adviser regarding the applicable tax consequences to you of investing in our ordinary shares or pre-funded warrants under the laws of the United States (federal, state and local), the Netherlands, and any other applicable jurisdiction.